JessicaSampaio/JessicaSampaio/README.md

-👩🏻‍💻 Hello, I'm Jéssica Sampaio Trindade.<br />
+👩🏻‍💻 Hello, I'm Jéssica Sampaio Trindade.<br/>
-👩🏻‍💻 Developer on the rise!
+👩🏻‍💻 Developer on the rise!<br /><br />
+🤓 "The more I study, the more insatiable I feel my genius for it to be."...
+Ada Lovelace
 <div align="center">
   <a href="https://github.com/jessicasampaio">